LaggyHammer/reinforcement-learning-projects/README.md

 # reinforcement-learning-projects
-Reinforcement Learning Agents using keras-rl2, tensorflow &amp; openAI gym on a variety of envirobments
+Reinforcement Learning Agents using keras-rl2, tensorflow &amp; openAI gym on a variety of environments